virtual-disk-array/vda_doc/source/Introduction.rst

 cn_agent
 ^^^^^^^^
 The cn_agent runs on the Controller Node (CN).
-It accepts rpc from portal and monitor, sends API to spdk application, creates/deletes resources about the controllers of the disk arrays (DA).
+It accepts gRPC from portal and monitor, sends API to spdk application, creates/deletes resources about the controllers of the disk arrays (DA).